 She blinked but did not answer.

-"Tell me about your Gita, Mrs. Wrosnki.
+"Tell me about Gita, Mrs. Wrosnki.
 A family member?"

 "Gita is my daughter."
-Light came back into her eyes and she smiled.
+The light came back into her eyes and she smiled.

 "She is lucky to have a mother like you.
 I have a daughter.
 Her name is Colleen.
 She is my little pearl, a real gem.
-But really, she's all grown u now with a family of her own."
+But really, she's all grown up now with a family of her own."

 "That's nice," said Anna.
 "Does she go to school?"